sualigunduz/dsa210-termproject/README.md

 ## Motivation

-My interest in putting together this project started with considering my life in university, and in the future.
-Sabancı University's campus in Tuzla, İstanbul, is in close proximity to an **'Organized Industrial Zone'**, an area of land designated by public authorities for industrial facilities.
-While this type of zoning can help industry work effectively and efficiently, it also brings lots of pollution as a side effect of the waste produced by these facilities.
+My interest in this project started with reflections on my life at university, and thoughts about what my life might look like in the future.
+Sabancı University's campus in Tuzla, İstanbul is in close proximity to an **'Organized Industrial Zone'** (OSB), an area of land designated by public authorities for industrial facilities.
+While this type of zoning can help industry work effectively and efficiently, it also produces a significant amount of pollution as a side effect of waste.

-Students at our university often complain about the quality of the air, bad odors, and trouble breathing as a result of living and studying so close to the pollution.
+Students at our university often complain about the quality of the air, unpleasant smells, and difficulty breathing as a result of living and studying so close to the pollution.
 This situation has made me think more carefully about the qualities of where I will want to live and work after I graduate, especially the quality of the air everyone has to breathe.
-As I looked deeper into this matter, I also wanted to research the effect of the chances of employment, and the risk of natural disasters.
-These two things are often on the minds of people living in Turkey, as both of them are hot-button issues of the day, and they will especially be so for graduating students looking for work, where I will also be one in the near future.
+As I looked deeper into this matter, I became interested in how employment opportunities, and environmental risks, such the risk of natural disasters might influence people's decisions.
+These two matters are particularly relevant in Turkey, as they are hot-button issues, and they will especially be so for graduating students looking for work, soon including myself.

-In conclusion, I wanted to find out whether people have also taken air quality, among other things, into account when buying houses.
-This led to the idea for this project.
+In conclusion, I wanted to find out whether people have taken air quality, unemployment, and environmental risk into account when buying houses.
+This question led to the conception of this project.

 ## Plan

-My plan is to analyze if and how the main variable of interest, **housing prices** is affected by other environmental and economic variables which are: the **Air Quality Index (AQI)** (an indicator developed by agencies specializing in the environment to make the pollution in the air easily quantifiable and understandable), **environmental risk** (which is also developed by environmental agencies), and the **rate of unemployment** by small administrative units covering a large geographical area: the United States.
+My plan is to analyze if and how the main variable of interest, **housing prices** is affected by key environmental and economic variables.
+These variables are: the **Air Quality Index (AQI)**, a metric developed by environmental and meteorological agencies to quantify the air pollution levels of an area, the **rate of unemployment**, and the **environmental risk levels** across small administrative units.
+The area of focus will be the United States, which was attractive to use in my project due to its wide availability of data including those from small locations.

 ### Data to be Used